 Close-up shot of an air conditioner being inspected by a professional technician at Anthem Air Conditioning & Plumbing, focusing on a dirty air filter being removed.
 The image highlights the importance of regular maintenance to prevent common AC problems.

 The most common air conditioner problems are cycling on and off too frequently, the AC running but not cooling, and the unit making unusual noises.
-These issues can be caused by clogged air filters, refrigerant leaks, faulty electrical components, or a failing compressor.
+Clogged air filters, refrigerant leaks, faulty electrical components, or a failing compressor can cause these issues.

 To prevent these problems, our HVAC technicians at Anthem Air Conditioning & Plumbing suggest scheduling regular inspections and timely repairs.
-Understanding the common AC issues can also help avoid costly breakdowns and keep your system running efficiently.
+Understanding common AC issues can help you avoid costly breakdowns and keep your HVAC system running efficiently.

 This guide covers the most common AC issues and ways to resolve them.
 If you are in Indio, CA, give us a call at 760-895-2621 for an inspection.